 Out of state lateral applicant interviews may be conducted by phone.
 When we have finished contacting references, we will call you to schedule a time to visit your current agency.
 During this onsite visit, an investigator will review your personnel files, interview supervisors, and co-workers.
 We will not contact the agency without your permission first, but, we cannot complete your background without this important step.
 Please call if you have concerns or questions.
 Lateral backgrounds can take two weeks, up to a month, depending on location and reference response.

-Once the background is completed and you have met the requirements, you will be interviewed by the chief and if successful, given a conditional job offer and a start date.
+Once the background is completed and you have met the requirements, you will be interviewed by our Command Staff and if successful, given a conditional job offer and a start date.
 You will then be scheduled for further testing (polygraph, medical, psychological).
 When these are completed successfully, you will began work with FWPD.

 Out of state laterals chief interview and testing will take two days to complete.